deengames/blog/content/2019/2019-08-22-eman-quest-retrospective.md

 - **Write clean code.** (Clean meaning, as good as you can make it.)
 This results in less bugs and less painful troubleshooting later on when things turn bad.
 - **Export and test your project often.** This catches bugs, crashes, and all kinds of badness that you don't want players to find first.
-- **Fix all runtime errors, and any errors/warnings Godot generates.** These often foreshadow crashes when the game runs (sometimes, only on select platforms - Windows seems fairly resiliant)
+- **Fix all runtime errors, and any errors/warnings Godot generates.** These often foreshadow crashes when the game runs (sometimes, only on select platforms - Windows seems fairly resilient)
 - **Unit test everything.** Unit testing is cheap, runs quickly, and pays for itself in spades; you can quickly catch issues without manually retesting everything.
 - **Set up a continuous integration pipeline to run your tests.** With GitHub and Travis, you can check in code, and get an email whenever you broke some tests (but didn't notice by running them manually).
 That can be invaluable to avoid breaking things that work.
 - **The Godot community is awesome.** Ask on Discord, open a GitHub issue, post a tweet - there are experienced developers who will get back to you, promptly, with solid solutions.
 Just be careful what you ask for!
 (I upgraded to Godot 3.1.1  and needed to redo all my UI to fix a tiny bug with one slider.)